 Which approach would generate actual user base to your library?

-Inbound marketing is a fairly new approach that hasn’t proven itself to each and every vertical out there.
+Inbound marketing is a fairly new concept that hasn’t proven itself to each and every vertical out there.
+The term itself took several years to pick traction — coined back in 2005 and acknowledged in 2017.
 Granted, it works and it is a splendid marketing strategy in the long run.
 But traditional businesses and old-school management firmly believe in results.

 Outbound has been around for a century since tobacco advertisement has been introduced in 1920.